The-Efren/VMware-to-Azure-Migration-Lab/README.md

 ## Objective

-This lab project aimed to establish a hybrid cloud identity environment simulating a real-world enterprise migration from on-premises Active Directory to Microsoft Azure.
-The primary focus was to deploy and configure Active Directory Domain Services, synchronize identities to Microsoft Entra ID using Entra Connect, and implement cloud security controls including Role-Based Access Control (RBAC) and Multi-Factor Authentication (MFA).
+This lab aimed to establish a hybrid cloud identity environment simulating a real-world enterprise migration from on-premises Active Directory to Microsoft Azure.
+The primary focus was to deploy and configure Active Directory Domain Services and synchronize identities to Microsoft Entra ID using Entra Connect.
+I also implemented cloud security controls including Role-Based Access Control (RBAC) and Multi-Factor Authentication (MFA).
 This hands-on experience was designed to deepen my understanding of hybrid identity architecture, cloud migration methodology, and Azure administration.

 ---